 You set goals with your therapist and may carry out tasks between sessions.

-CBT has been shown to work for a variety of mental health problems, including:
+A course usually involves around 6 to 20 sessions.
+CBT has been shown to work for a variety of mental health problems:

 • panic attacks